History of Dedham, Massachusetts, 1700–1799: Declining insularity

-Dedham remained largely autonomous and cohesive community throughout the 1700s.
-By the mid-1700s, the town was much the same as it had been in the late-1600s.
-As the century moved on, however, there was an increase in the number of people moving to town from about 700 in 1700 to roughly 2,000 by 1801.
+Dedham remained a largely autonomous and cohesive community throughout the 1700s.
+By the mid-1700s, the town was much the same as it had been in the late 1600s.
+There was an increase in the number of people moving to town from about 700 in 1700 to roughly 2,000 by 1801.

 In 1728, a majority of residents, which had thirty family names between them, could trace their ancestors back to 1648.
 Only 13 of the 57 names on the rolls in 1688 disappeared in the next 40 years.
 Of the 31 new names that appeared, most were single men.
 By the middle of the century, most could trace their ancestors back to those who lived in town before King Phillip's War.

-In the years leading up to 1736, and especially those following them, economic opportunities were growing in Dedham and the surrounding area.
+Leading up to 1736, and especially after, economic opportunities were growing in Dedham and the surrounding area.
 This brought more people into contact with those from outside Dedham's borders.
 More residents were also finding spouses in surrounding communities than before.
 Prior to 1705, only three boys from Dedham earned degrees from Harvard College.
-By 1737, 11 more would do so.
+By 1737, 11 more did so.

-As the population grew through generations, and the land area of the town shrank with new towns seceding, the amount of land each man could expect to inherit shrank.
-Though the number of men who sold off their small plots and moved elsewhere remained too small to substantially relieve the economic pressure, it did increase as time went on.

 Roads

-Stagecoach service between Boston and Providence would stop in Dedham four days a week beginning in 1765.
+Stagecoach service between Boston and Providence stopped in Dedham four days a week beginning in 1765.
 It rose to six days a week at one point, before being disrupted by the American Revolution.
 A road through Springfield and then New York became popular for a time, but the road through Dedham became the preferred route again by 1793 when steamboat service began from Providence to New York.

 In 1717, Medfield began petitioning the colony to straighten the Hartford Road.
 The road, which ran through Dedham, avoided every swamp, steep hill, pond, or ledge, adding miles to the route.
 The General Court appointed a committee to look into the matter, and it reported back in 1797 that a new road be laid out through Sutton and Oxford.
 The towns along the current road petitioned to keep it, recognizing the economic importance of it.
-Thanks in large part to Nathaniel Ames, the existing road was maintained but Dedham was required to straighten her portion of it between Roxbury and Medfield.
+Thanks in large part to Nathaniel Ames, the existing road was maintained but Dedham was required to straighten the portion between Roxbury and Medfield.